changhsinlee/changhsinlee.github.io/_posts/2018-02-07-python-calibration-plot.md

 tags: [data science, python, scikit-learn, classification, statistics, calibration]
 ---

-When I build a machine learning model for classification problems, one of the questions that I ask myself is _why is my model not crap?_ Sometimes I feel models are grenades, and calibration plot is one of the safety pins.
+When I build a machine learning model for classification problems, one of the questions that I ask myself is _why is my model not crap?_ Sometimes I feel that developing a model is like holding a grenade, and calibration is one of my safety pins.
 In this post, I will walk through the concept of calibration, then show in Python how to make diagnostic calibration plots.

 ## Evaluating probabilistic predictions